samoilovartem/samoilovartem/README.md

 <h1 align="center">Hi there, I’m Artem 👋 </h1>

-<h3>Enthusiastic and dedicated Python backend developer with a strong commitment to writing stable, elegant code that drives performance and efficiency.
+<h3 align="center">Enthusiastic and dedicated Python backend developer with a strong commitment to writing stable, elegant code that drives performance and efficiency.
 Eager to further enhance my backend development expertise in a dynamic and innovative setting that employs cutting-edge technologies.</h3>

 <p>Core Competencies: